-The final outcome will be a video clip in which you are going to promote your city, town, village or neighbourhood.
+The final outcome will be a poster in which you will tell something about the history of your family: your grandparents, some uncles, etc...
 In order to be able to create the final product, you will surf and overcome different missions that will help you gain knowledge and acquire strategies.

-- Your teacher will evaluate the final product following the rubric.
-It will be 40% of the final score
+- Your teacher will evaluate the final product (last post in your blog) following the rubric to assess the general product.
+It will be 40% of the final score.

 - Your partners will carry out peer assessment and will grade your collaborative teamwork.
 It will be 20% of the final score.
 The students can generate the different levels or items to evaluate.